elephantscale/es-training-new/python/slides/PYTHON-Scipy.md

   * K-Means clustering is an unsupervised machine learning algorithm to find clusters in  unlabeled data (will be covered with machine learning)

-  * Let’s do a whiteboard analysis on K-Means clustering algorithm
+  * Let's do a whiteboard analysis on K-Means clustering algorithm

 Notes: